-Once the blood is drawn, filling several tubes, these all-important patient samples are often transported long distances to centralized labs.
-People have to wait again, sometimes for several days, before receiving their results.
-This can exacerbate an already-stressful experience for patients and lead to unnecessary disruptions in care.
+Once the blood is drawn, filling several tubes, these all-important patient blood samples are often transported long distances to centralized labs.
+Consumers have to wait again, sometimes for several days, before receiving their results.
+This can be stressful and needlessly interrupts patient care.

 But Theranos failed, in part, because it embraced arbitrary rigidity.
 The company’s device had to be a certain size, perform hundreds of tests and require only a single drop of blood from a finger stick.
-This made a difficult engineering challenge virtually impossible.
+Getting accurate results from a single drop of blood made the already difficult engineering challenge virtually impossible.

 We cannot let one high-profile failure deter us from pursuing a more efficient, less costly approach to blood testing.